 Exit

 Webbing is a strong woven fabric distinguishable by its assorted material compositions, strength differences, and widths.
-Appearing across a broad range of applications and industries, webbing can be found in military gear, hiking and camping gear such as harnesses, and automotive safety features like seatbelts.
+Appearing across a broad range of applications and industries, this strong material can be found in military gear (Mil-Spec), hiking and camping gear such as harnesses, and automotive safety features like seatbelts.

 Once made of natural fibers such as cotton or flax, modern webbing is now usually made of fibers including strands of nylon or polyester woven on a loom to create flat strips.
-For extreme applications, webbing is even available in high-strength materials such as Dyneema® and Kevlar®.
+For extreme applications, it’s even available in high-strength materials such as Dyneema® and Kevlar®.

 Types and Properties of Webbing

-There are two basic types of webbing, identifiable by their shape and distinct physical properties:mil_spec_webbing
+There are two basic types, identifiable by their shape and distinct physical properties:Example of webbing fabric used in military applications, known as Mil-spec

-• Flat webbing (or solid webbing) – Fibers solidly woven to create flat webbing.
+• Flat (or solid) – Fibers solidly woven to create a flat surface.

 Properties: Available in different breaking strengths, this style can carry out a number of basic applications.
 While the flat shape is well suited for applications in which material is sewn directly into a larger product, it can be susceptible to abrasion due to its stiffer nature in comparison to tubular webbing.

-• Tubular webbing – Generally thicker, this type of webbing is known to be more flexible than flat webbing.
+• Tubular – Generally thicker, this type is known to be more flexible than flat webbing.

 Properties: Soft and pliable, this style allows for a variety of uses in comparison to its flat counterpart.
 It is also less susceptible to wear and tear, and is able to handle dynamic functions, such as holding knots.